sakisiil/Origin-Datapacks/README.txt

-Poisonous- inflicts poison to target for 2,5 seconds Flowery- regenerates health and gets saturation near multiple flowers Flight- basically toggle levitation + slow fall (primary key) Bee friends- bees don't attack you if you punch them, don't try to take their honey though
+Poisonous- inflicts poison to target for 2,5 seconds Flowery- regenerates health and gets saturation near multiple flowers Flight- basically toggle levitation + slow fall (primary key) Bee friends- bees don't attack you if you punch them, don't try to take their honey or break their hives though, they will attack you.

 -
 No food- can't eat any normal food